 Bingo Dotter Names

 Everyone LOVES stickers.
 This activity is super for fine motor and engaging because . . .
 STICKERS.
-It’s easy, because this is another editable activity that can be easily printed off and you just add small stickers.
+It’s easy, because this is another editable activity that can be easily printed off and you can just add small stickers.
 Easy Peasy.

 I laminate these cards so they can use them over and over and over again.